jerinsam/docker-learn-hands-on/dockerfile-docker-compose-config-spark/README.md

   - **`volumes:`**
     - Whenever a Container is created , Docker creates a new filesystem for it.
 This is called a container filesystem or a container’s filesystem.
 This filesystem is isolated from the host system’s filesystem.
 This is a security feature.
 However, there's a limitation i.e. Container's data will be deleted between container restarts.

-    Therefore, if data need to be persisted between container restarts then it can’t be done with the default container filesystem.
+    - Therefore, if data need to be persisted between container restarts then it can’t be done with the default container filesystem.
 To persist data between container restarts, a volume has to be mounted.

-    A volume is a directory outside of a container i.e. host machine's directory that is mounted into a container.
+    - A volume is a directory outside of a container i.e. host machine's directory that is mounted into a container.
 This directory is managed by Docker.
 When a container is deleted, the volume is not deleted .
 When a container is restarted, the volume is preserved.

+    - Volumes can be specified in Dockerfile, Docker Compose file, or during the `docker run` command.

     - In this example, **persistent storage** is defined for the container by mounting host directories into the container.

-    - **Mounted Directories**
+    - **Types of Persistent Storage - Mounted Directories**
       - **Bind Mounts**
         - **Host Path ➝ Container Path**
         - These mount local folders (on Windows machine) into the container at specific locations.